itaysabato/voting-games-analyzer/README.md

 }
 ```

-In order to use it as a custom voting rule, after compiling, move the file `PluralityVotingRule.class` to the `lib` folder along with any required dependencies and
+In order to use it as a custom voting rule, after compiling, move the file `.class` to the `lib` folder with any other classes you need and pass the fully qualified class name via the command line, e.g.
-run
 ```
 $ vga -r -vr PluralityVotingRule
 ```